jrothbaum/polars_readstat/README.md

 - Swapped out the now unmaintained [arrow2](https://github.com/jorgecarleitao/arrow2) crate for [Polars](https://github.com/pola-rs/polars)
 - Removed the CLI and write capabilities
 - Add read support for Stata (dta) files
-- Modified the parsing of SAS and Stata data formats (particularly dates and datetimes) to map to provide a better (?... hopefully) mapping to polars data types
+- Modified the parsing of SAS and Stata data formats (particularly dates and datetimes) to provide a better (?... hopefully) mapping to polars data types

 Pending tasks:
 - Write support for Stata (dta) files.
 Readstat itself cannot write SAS (sas7bdat) files that SAS can read, and I'm not fool enough to try to figure that out.
 Also, any workflow that involves SAS should be one-way (SAS->something else) so you should only read SAS files, never write them.